Wilbebs/Insure-it-Site/replit.md

 This is a modern, full-stack insurance website built with React and Express that provides information about various insurance products and allows visitors to submit contact forms with document attachments.
 The application features a professional marketing website with sections for auto, home, and life insurance, along with a contact form that supports file uploads.

+**Business Credentials**: The site emphasizes 14 years of experience serving thousands of clients, showcased throughout all major pages and sections.

 ## User Preferences

 Preferred communication style: Simple, everyday language.